zomars/lab/content/posts/2021/optimize-gh-actions-with-cache/optimize-gh-actions-with-cache.md

 Which is too long of a wait for a website preview deployed or pull requests verified.
 I decided to figure out what can be optimized and ended up with 6 to 10 minutes GitHub action runs.
-In this post I'd like to share my learnings - hopefully it can help you to reduce caffeine consumption while waiting for PR to get verified by linters or website to go live.
+In this post I'd like to share my learnings.
+Hopefully it can help you to reduce the caffeine consumption while waiting for PR to get verified by linters or website to go live.

 ![GitHub acton runs: before and after](./gh-action-runs.png)